JacobSampson/python_tools/README.md

 # **python_tools**
-*Various python programs for automating tedious tasks*
+*Assortment of Python programs for repetitive tasks*

 ---